mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 So how do we do that ?

-Whan we try to build a model we try to figure out what the transitions and rewards do , and then pretend that's the truth.
+When we try to build a model we try to figure out what the transitions and rewards do , and then pretend that's the truth.

  - Model-based Idea:
-    - Learn an approximate ...
+    - Learn an approximate model based on experiences
+    - Solve for values as if the learned model were correct

 So first step is to learn some MDP that we can use to run things like value iteraction.
 How can we do that ?
 We're going to at times find youself in certain state *s* and take certain action *a* -- let's not worry for now about how we decide what action to take.
 Whenever we're in state *s* and we take action *a* , various things happen.
 So we end up with various s' outcomes.